Fragtality/Fenix2GSX/README.md

 #### 2.3.3 - Volume Control

 Fenix2GSX will only start to control Volume once the Plane is **powered** (=DC Essential Bus powered).
 When the Aircraft is powered, Fenix2GSX will set each Audio-Channel to the configured Startup State (e.g. 100% Volume and unmuted for VHF1). **Only one ACP** Panel is used for Volume Control at any given time.
 But you can change your Seat Position / Panel at any Time (the Startup State is only applied to the Panel selected at that Time).<br/>
+Fenix2GSX will automatically disable the native Volume Control when it starts.
+If you want to use the native Volume Control, disable the Volume Controller in the App Settings.
+In any Case: do not let both Apps control the same Stuff!<br/><br/>

 When you end your Session (or close Fenix2GSX), Fenix2GSX will try to reset all Audio Sessions of the controlled Applications to their last known State (before it started controlling the Volume).
 That might not work on Applications which reset their Audio Sessions at the same Time (like GSX).
 So **GSX can stay muted** when switching to another Plane (if it was muted) - keep that in Mind.<br/>
 Fenix2GSX will control **all Audio Sessions** on all Devices for a configured Application by default.
 You can change the Configuration to limit the Volume Control to a certain Device per Application - but on that Device it will still control all Sessions at once.<br/><br/>